sebe324/retro-game/README.md

 This is a 2d game made in C++ and SFML with a kind of retro aesthetic.

-It's a hobby and a passion project.
-I would love to make video games or other software in the future.
 ## Description

 The player controls a hero, that fights monsters in a procedurally generated world.